ArmaanWadhwa09/Waterloo-Student-Rental-Price-Predictor/README.md

 - Match the ratio of furnished vs. unfurnished, lease types, and room configurations seen in the scraped data.

 5. Engineered additional features for richer modeling:
-  - Pet_Friendly — Assigned with a ratio of 25–35% based on CMHC reports for student rentals.
+  - Pet_Friendly: Assigned with a ratio of 25–35% based on CMHC reports for student rentals.
-  - Furnished — Set to 80–95%, reflecting high furnishing rates in student-heavy markets like Waterloo.
+  - Furnished: Set to 80–95%, reflecting high furnishing rates in student-heavy markets like Waterloo.
-  - Parking_Included — Assigned with a 50–60% ratio, based on city rental permit studies for student housing.
+  - Parking_Included: Assigned with a 50–60% ratio, based on city rental permit studies for student housing.
-  - Internet_Available — Set to 90–95% availability, as internet is nearly always included in student-oriented rentals.
+  - Internet_Available: Set to 90–95% availability, as internet is nearly always included in student-oriented rentals.
-  - Square_Footage — Assigned based on average square footage for a standard room, with variations to reflect real-world ranges.
+  - Square_Footage: Assigned based on average square footage for a standard room, with variations to reflect real-world ranges.
 ```

 ## Data Preparation and Exploratory Data Analysis